How To Use Alligator Indicator In Your Trading

 Candlestick Cross and Close

-Note the the green line has crossed over the red to the downside.
+Note that the green line has crossed over the red to the downside.
 Remember, these lines are displaced into the future and would have plotted in front of the candlestick we are shorting.

-1. Green line has crossed the red to the downside
+1. The green line has crossed the red to the downside

 2. Short at the low of the candlestick that closed below all 3 lines